-Buyers typically make an earnest money deposit in an offer to buy a home.
-The earnest money is usually payable to a title company, escrow company or real estate brokerage.
-One of those entities then issues a receipt for the deposit, which proves that the buyer actually handed over the earnest money deposit.
+An earnest money deposit is usually paid to a title company, escrow company, or real estate brokerage when an offer is made to buy a home.
+This entity prepares a deposit receipt to prove that the buyer actually handed over the earnest money deposit.

 The trend today is for the title company and/or escrow officer to issue the deposit receipt.
-This is generally issued after the buyer's earnest money deposit has been deposited into the title or escrow company's bank account.
-It will often contain the following:
+It is generally issued after the buyer's earnest money deposit has been deposited into the title or escrow company's bank account.
+It will often contain the following information:

 - The title company's bank account number